Customize Your Workspace

 Set up work item fields

 A work item field helps describe the characteristics of a specific work item, such as Display Name, Description, Priority, or Owner.
 A work item field may be visible or hidden, required or optional, unique to a work item or shared across many work items.
-Some work item fields are used by Rally and are visible to you.
+Some work item fields are used by CA Agile Central and are visible to you.
 Others may be defined by you for your own purposes.

 Work item fields are managed by the subscription or workspace administrator, and are applied to an entire workspace.